joshallenit/gh-stacked-diff/README.md

     	Log flags, see https://pkg.go.dev/log#pkg-constants
 ```

+###### Note on Commit Messages

+Keep your commit summary to a [reasonable length](https://www.midori-global.com/blog/2018/04/02/git-50-72-rule).
+The commit summary is used as the branch name.
+To add more detail use the [commit description](https://stackoverflow.com/questions/40505643/how-to-do-a-git-commit-with-a-subject-line-and-message-body/40506149#40506149).

 ###### Ticket Number

 If you prefix the Jira ticket to the git commit summary then `newpr` will populate the `Ticket` section of the PR description.